Poincar\'e type inequality for hypersurfaces and rigidity results: Introduction

 \subsection{Organization of the paper}

 In section \ref{secnp} we present the basic computations of this work.
 In section \ref{secpti} we state our main general inequality and apply it for the setting of higher-order mean curvature and to derive isoperimetric inequalities.
-In section \ref{secrr} we obtain rigidity results of item (ii) and (iii) above as a consequence of our Poincar\'e type inequality.
-We conclude the paper proving, in section \ref{sec-curv-flow}, the rigidity results for self-similar solutions of some nonlinear curvature flows.
+In section \ref{secrr} we obtain the rigidity results in items (ii) and (iii) above as a consequence of our Poincar\'e type inequality.
+We conclude the paper by proving, in section \ref{sec-curv-flow}, rigidity results for self-similar solutions to some fully nonlinear curvature flows.